How to migrate to WP Project Manager v2.0

 1. First update the plugin to WP Project Manager v2.0.

 2. You will see a notice in your dashboard asking you to Run the Update.
-Make sure you have keep your exiting WordPress files and database backup in your storage.
+Make sure to backup your existing WordPress files and database in your system.

 Now click on Run the Update.

 3. Now you will be asked about your database backup notification.
 Backup your database using any plugin or manually.
 After backing up, click on OK.